shane-kerr/Yeti-Project/doc/KSK-rollover.md

 large.

 The Yeti rollover plan is more straightforward, and may indeed encounter some issues with packet size.
-This will be good to know.
+However, the Yeti servers already have answers that result in fragmentation, so this is not considered a great concern.

 In a future KSK rollover, Yeti can use the ICANN KSK rollover plan, and document the differences between the more complicated ICANN